yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 # Working With Rasters in Python: Calculating Vegetation and Land Surface Temperature

-Today, we'll be learning to work with raster data in Python using Landsat data as

 ## Download Data

 I've included all of the data for today's workshop in a zip file located at []().
 Note: DO NOT INCLUDE THIS DATA IN YOUR GITHUB REPO.